YanisBft/Mooblooms/README.md

 - [Modrinth](https://modrinth.com/mod/mooblooms)
 - [CurseForge](https://www.curseforge.com/minecraft/mc-mods/mooblooms)

+## Configuration
+Mooblooms features can be configured in two different locations.

+### JSON config
+Under your `config` folder, you will find a `mooblooms.json` file.
+For each moobloom or cluckshroom, it allows you to configure their spawning and behavior.

+This config can also be accessed through the mod menu in-game.

+### Datapack
+The spawning biomes of each moobloom or cluckshroom can be customized with biome tags.
+An example path is `data/mooblooms/tags/worldgen/biome/spawns_cherry_moobloom`.

 ## API
 Since 1.3.0, Mooblooms provides builders to easily add mooblooms and cluckshrooms to your mod.